Spark (Taeyeon song)

-"Spark" (불티) is a song recorded by South Korean singer Taeyeon for her second studio album Purpose.
+"Spark" is a song recorded by South Korean singer Taeyeon for her second studio album Purpose.
 It was released on October 28, 2019, as the album's lead single by SM Entertainment on October 28, 2019.
 The song was written by Kenzie, and composed by Kenzie, Anne Judith Wik and Ronny Svendsen.
 It was described as an alternative soul pop song incorporating intense melody with emotions and Taeyeon's overwhelming vocals and the lyrics contains various metaphors that expresses her identity.

 The song debuted at number two on the Gaon Digital Chart.
 The song additionally charted at number 25 on the Billboard World Digital Songs and debuted at number two on Billboard K-pop Hot 100.

 Background

 On October 10, 2019, Taeyeon's agency SM Entertainment announced that her second full-length studio album would be released in the end of October.
 The album's title is Purpose, while the lead single was announced to be "Spark", which was released simultaneously with the release of the album.